jmccrae/lemon.patterns/README.md

 The converter may be executed as follows:

-    ./lemonpatterns lexicon.ldp lexicon.xml
+    ./lemonpatterns [--lemon] lexicon.ldp [lexicon.xml]

 You may omit the second argument to print to standard out.
 Note that the first execution may require downloading some libraries and may take some time.
+Use the `--lemon` flag to output using the Monnet Lemon vocabulary, otherwise the output will be according to the OntoLex Lemon vocabulary.

 If you execute `lemonpatterns` from another directory you must set the `LEMONPATTERNS_HOME` variable, e.g.,